MikaelVallenet/my_rpg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• The player must have an inventory which can contain a limited set of items.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• The player can earn experience by winning fights and accomplishing specific actions.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• With enough experience, the player can level up, upgrading its statistics.\

-We had the best grade of the promotion, a guarantee of quality :trophy:

 To realize our project, we were only allowed to use some functions,\
 most of them being forbidden such as: printf